 - Security for major events must be coordinated with the Student Centers staff and GUPD.

 - All funds received and expended in the production and management of any major events shall be accounted for through appropriate University accounting procedures.

 - If the event is ticketed, each participant must be designated a ticket or wristband in order to gain admission into the space.

 - Insurance may be required by Risk Management for individuals and organizations that are being co-sponsored by University departments and student organizations.

-- Any exceptions to policies must be approved by the HFSC staff.
+- Any exceptions to policies must be approved by Student Centers staff.